 For most of my life, I have had the ability, the compulsion, the gift, the curse, of seeing patterns in the things I come up against.
 Having reflected upon that which is above, that which is below, that which is before, and that which is after, then it would seem that the Talmud would not rate my prospects high.

 Out of these recognized patterns have come many propositions, models, comments, and articles about the world in which we live.
 In the present case, there are two major patterns noted which differ markedly from most of what has gone before.
 Both of these lie within what has been called the Earth-Expansion Model.

-The first is the Concore Model, according to which all larger discrete bodies in space, planets and stars, formed by aggregation of matter in a process which gave them Cores containing Compressed Neutrons.
-Neutrons not within an atomic nucleus, but constrained from immediate decay by the immense pressures of their surroundings.
+The first is the Concore Model, according to which all larger discrete bodies in space (planets and stars) formed by gravitational aggregation of matter, in a process which gave them Cores containing Compressed Neutrons.
+Meaning neutrons not within an atomic nucleus, but constrained from immediate decay by the immense pressures of their surroundings.

 The second is the Element Kitchen, according to which the rocks and substances of our planets were not formed outside them, but within -- at the Element Kitchen, a region of their Mesolayer lying between their Core and their Mantle.
 In this churning environment, the nuclei of atoms were and are being built up and broken down from hydrogen and the simpler elements, under the flux of neutrons from within.
 In this process, the outer layer of the Core loses neutrons by decay into Hydrogen atoms, and the enormous expansion involved is the cause of Expansion of the Earth and other large planets.

 These two suggestions will not be accepted easily, as they differ greatly from the conventional wisdom.
 But they should be treated as with all models -- ask, do they they give the best explanation to date of the observed data?
 If not, where can they be improved?
 Should they be replaced by a better, later model?